-United Natural Foods, Inc ("UNFI") is a distributor of natural and organic foods, specialty foods, and related products in the US and Canada.
-Founded in 1996 by the merger or two regional distributors serving the East and West coasts of the U.S., UNFI purchased SuperValu, Inc. in July 2018, giving it access to SuperValu's network of approximately 2,000 stores throughout the U.S. UNFI is listed on the NASDAQ (UNFI) with net sales in excess of U.S. \$10 billion.
-UNFI operates retail locations in the following properties: East Brainerd Mall, Phalen Retail Center (operating as Cub Foods, UNFI's wholly-owned supermarket chain), North Branch Marketplace (operating as County Market, UNFI's wholly-owned supermarket chain),

-Norwin Town Square (operating as Shop 'n Save, UNFI's wholly-owned supermarket chain), and Mapleridge Center (operating as Rainbow Foods, UNFI's wholly-owned supermarket chain).
+United Natural Foods, Inc ("UNFI") is a distributor of natural and organic foods, specialty foods, and related products in the United States and Canada.
+Founded in 1996 by the merger of two regional distributors serving the East and West coasts of the United States, UNFI purchased SuperValu, Inc. in July 2018, giving it access to SuperValu's network of approximately 2,000 stores throughout the United States.
+UNFI is listed on the NASDAQ (UNFI) with net sales in excess of \$10 billion.
+UNFI operates retail locations in the following properties: East Brainerd Mall, Phalen Retail Center (operating as Cub Foods, UNFI's wholly-owned supermarket chain), North Branch Marketplace (operating as County Market, UNFI's wholly-owned supermarket chain), and Norwin Town Square (operating as Shop 'n Save, UNFI's wholly-owned supermarket chain).